get-convex/convex-react-query/README.md

 See [./src/example.tsx](./src/example.tsx) for a real example.
 The general
 pattern:

 1. Create a ConvexClient and ConvexQueryClient.
-Set a global default `queryKeyHashFn` of `convexQueryKeyHashFn` and `queryFn` of that method of the ConvexQueryClient.
+Set the global default `queryKeyHashFn` to `convexQueryClient.hashFn()` and `queryFn` to `convexQueryClient.queryFn()`.
 Connect the ConvexQueryClient to the React Query QueryClient.

 ```ts
 const convexClient = new ConvexReactClient(import.meta.env.VITE_CONVEX_URL);